-The definition of "collaborative law communication" has a fixed time element - it only includes communications that occur between the time a collaborative law participation agreement is signed and before a collaborative law process is terminated or agreement is reached.
-The methods and requirements for beginning and terminating a collaborative law process are specified in Section 5.
+The definition of "collaborative law communication" has a fixed time element - it only includes communications that occur between the time a collaborative law participation agreement is signed and before a collaborative law process is concluded.
+The methods and requirements for beginning and concluding a collaborative law process are specified in Section 5.
 The defined time period and methods for ascertaining are designed to make it easier for tribunals to determine the applicability of the privilege to a proposed collaborative law communication.